gracshan/flight-search-api/README.md

 ## Other notes

-- I decided to leave the user input in the text boxes instead of resetting them after each sumbit.
-This allows the user to check their inputs and change them easier if needed.
+- I decided to leave the user input in the text boxes instead of resetting them after each submit.
+This allows the user to check their inputs and change them easily if needed.
 - By setting showFlights to false at the beginning of handeling a sumbit, I was able to create a visual indication that the results have refreshed since the tabel blinks out then back in.

 This project was a great introduction to web development and React.
 I hope you enjoy!